buddhaman/tim_engine/readme.txt

 DONE:

+- Make difference between sensors and actuators more clear.
+- Set internal clocks in editor.
+- Only show angles in tooltip.
+Make interface less messy.
+- Fix bug that draws ghost limb when clicking in ui.
+- Visualize GRU.
+- Draw vector with colors.
+- Draw matrix with colors.
 - Show internal clock as actual clock + value.
 - set parameters before training.
 - Edit time in fake world screen.